Tabarjal

 Tabarjal (Arabic:طبرجل) is an important town in northern Saudi Arabia.
 The nearest big city is Qurayyat.
 Tabarjal is one of the major modern towns in the region of Al-Jawf, where it has for over forty years organized the settlement project and dug wells.
 The population number was 78,354 at the 2022 census.
+Tabarjal Governorate had 109,796 inhabitants in the same year.